 A CD-Rom titled "Rich man, poor man, beggar-man, thief" containing over 63,000 entries taken from the first 129 booklets, as well as the booklet forewords, was launched at the Devon Record Office, Great Moor House, Sowton, Exeter in September 2008.
 This CD-Rom can be purchased through the Devon Family History Society’s online Bookshop, or from the Devon Heritage Centre shop or its online publications webpage.

 John Draisey and Todd Gray,

 CD-Rom launch, 2008

-Another 59 booklets which are not yet available on CD-Rom can be bought through the Devon Family History Society’s online bookshop, or by post.
-The majority of the booklets are also now available as a PDF file, which can be sent as an attachment via email.
+Another 75 booklets which were published following the launch of the CD-Rom can be bought through the Devon Family History Society’s online bookshop, or by post.
+The majority of the booklets are also available as a PDF file, which can be sent as an attachment via email.

-Work is continuing using original documents at the three record offices.
-The success of this project is due to the efforts of volunteers working week after week in the three archive repositories in Devon, indexing information from the original documents.
+The success of this project was due to the efforts of volunteers working week after week in the three archive repositories in Devon, indexing information from the original documents.